torvista/Zen_Cart-Back_in_Stock_Notifications/README.md

 # Zen Cart - Back in Stock Notifications

+## Functionality
 If a product is out of stock, customers can subscribe/request to receive a notification when that product becomes available again.

-It's in use/tested with the current Zen Cart development master branch and php8.4+.
+## Compatibility
+Zen Cart 157 (earlier probably) to the current version 2.1, and up to php8.4+.

+## Background
-This was based on the original CEON version, not the forked ajax version.
+This fileset is based on the original CEON version, not the forked ajax version.
 Neither are supported by the original developers.

-I've been modifying it for years, multi-language and attributes handling being the most significant omissions from the original code.
+I've been modifying it for years, multi-language (now included) and attributes handling being the most significant omissions from the original code.

 As a result, this code is hugely different from the plugin version, so always test on a development server: DO NOT drop it into your production server without testing first.